 In the final pages, Molly Bloom’s famous soliloquy, one long uninterrupted sentence describing her first amorous encounter with Bloom, ends with the word “Yes” – Joyce’s conclusive affirmation of life and the power of love.

 Davy Byrnes Pub has been a Dublin landmark since opening in 1889 and a world literature landmark since Leopold Bloom stopped in for lunch on June 16, 1904.
 The Gorgonzola Sandwich is still on the menu.

-“Mr. Bloom ate his stripes of sandwich, fresh clean bread, with relish of disgust, pungent mustard, the feety savour of green cheese.
+“Mr. Bloom ate his stripes of sandwich, fresh clean bread, with relish of disgust, pungent mustard, the feety savor of green cheese.
 Sips of his wine soothed his palate ...
-After all there’s a lot in that vegetarian fine flavour of things from the earth.”
+After all there’s a lot in that vegetarian fine flavor of things from the earth.”

 (Ulysses, Chapter 8: Lestrygonians)